L0ic4/FBphishing/README.md

 - **Use Multi-Factor Authentication (MFA)**: Implement MFA to add an extra layer of security, even if login credentials are compromised.

 - **Keep Software and Systems Updated**: Regularly update software and security systems to patch vulnerabilities and reduce the risk of exploitation.

+## ✨ Contributing
+Contributions are welcome!
+If you find any issues or want to add features, fork the repository and create a pull request.

+Feel free to reach out if you have any questions or need assistance.
+Happy coding with EmployeeXpress!